jdavid82/text-validator/README.md

 # text-validator
-Validating input text for different types of fields
+Defold library for validating input text for different types of fields